TargetWoman is a directory/portal dedicated to Women - Articles of lasting value from Hair styles to liposuction,

 A condition of discoid lupus occurs when only the skin is affected by this lupus.
 Here the patient develops a chronic, scarring skin disease that is non-photosensitive in nature.
 The rashes are painless and appear on the face and scalp.
 In about 10% of the cases, discoid lupus progresses into SLE.

 Typical symptoms of Systemic Lupus include fatigue and fever.
 There is joint pain and swelling and often skin rashes.
 Other symptoms of Systemic Lupus are mouth sores, hair loss, headaches and high blood pressure, pericarditis and kidney problems.
 A person suffering from Systemic Lupus has symptoms such as low-grade fever, loss of appetite and unusual sensitivity to sun exposure.
-A person suffering from SLE is likely to develop a rash over the nose and cheeks, called the butterfly rash.
+The disease may remain lifelong and symptoms may become severe.
+The most distinct sign of lupus is a rash on the face.
+It looks like the wings of a butterfly spreading across both the cheeks.It is called the butterfly rash.

 Though there is no single definitive test for Systemic Lupus, a physician bases his diagnosis on blood tests and typical symptoms of Systemic Lupus.
 The ANA (antinuclear antibody) test reflects infections or autoimmune disease and can help in identifying SLE.
 While this condition has no cure, corticosteroids and anti-inflammatory medications have been known to relieve joint inflammation and pain.